 UniqueID is used whenever a new file or directory is created, or another name is linked to an existing file or directory.
+During a rename or move operation, the FID UniqueID value of an object shall not be changed and the values in the corresponding UDF Unique ID Mapping Entry shall remain consistent, see 3.3.7.1.2.
+The parent references of this mapping entry shall be updated when an object is moved to a different directory.
+When a FID is deleted, the mapping entry corresponding to the now unused UDF Unique ID shall not be re-used but be deleted or marked invalid.
 The File Identifier Descriptors and File Entries/Extended File Entries used for a stream directory and named streams associated with a file or directory do not use UniqueID; rather, the unique ID fields in these structures take their value from the UniqueID of the File Entry/Extended File Entry of the file/directory they are associated with.
 The same counts for File Entries/Extended File Entries used to define an Extended Attributes Space.
+A parent FID takes its Unique ID value from the 32 lower bits of the File Entry/Extended File Entry that is identified by the parent FID.
+FIDs and File Entries of the System Stream Directory and of streams associated with the System Stream Directory shall use a UniqueID value of zero.

-When a file or directory is created, this UniqueID is assigned to the UniqueID field of the File Entry/Extended File Entry, the lower 32-bits of UniqueID are assigned to UDFUniqueID in the Implementation Use bytes of the ICB field in the File Identifier Descriptor (see 2.3.4.3), and UniqueID is incremented by the policy described above.
+When a file or directory is created, this UniqueID is assigned to the UniqueID field of the File Entry/Extended File Entry, the lower 32-bits of UniqueID are assigned to UDFUniqueID in the Implementation Use bytes of the ICB field in the

+File Identifier Descriptor (see 2.3.4.3), and UniqueID is incremented by the policy described above.